 Our new report, Strengthening University-Based Systems to Support the Development of Intellectual Property (IP) Strategies: Insights from Faculty, Administrators, and Students, outlines elements of an ideal system that supports science- and technology-based students and faculty in developing, understanding, and protecting IP.

-We’re excited to release our 2019 Year in Review, which highlights our work with early-stage innovators, faculty change agents, and global innovators—and the impact they’re making across the globe.
-This year, we launched the Venture Development Framework, a practical guide to measuring key dimensions of early-stage venture development, informed by our deep hands-on experience and practice-based evidence.
+In 2019, we launched the Venture Development Framework, a practical guide to measuring key dimensions of early-stage venture development, informed by our deep hands-on experience and practice-based evidence.
 We also expanded our portfolio of global work, launching several new initiatives to support innovation and entrepreneurship around the world.
-We hosted critical innovator trainings, created robust investor networks, and developed I&E ecosystems in emerging economies like Malaysia, Mexico, and North Macedonia.
-Read the 2019 Year in Review now to learn more!
+We hosted critical innovator trainings, created robust investor networks, and developed I&E ecosystems in emerging economies.

-Our annual Year in Review report highlights the work we’ve done in the past year, but the stories in the report do more than showcase the innovators we’ve supported over the last twelve months.
+Our annual Year in Review report highlights the work we’ve done in the past year, but the stories in the report do more than showcase the innovators we’ve supported.
 They illustrate the result of more than two decades of forward-thinking programming to build a vibrant innovation and entrepreneurship community in support of inventors and innovators globally.

 Our Year in Review report highlights the work we’ve done in the past year, but the stories in the report do more than showcase the innovators we’ve supported over the last twelve months.
 They illustrate the result of more than two decades of forward-thinking programming to build a vibrant innovation and entrepreneurship community in support of inventors and innovators globally.